 The children who were given more time for free play were better equipped to establish their own goals, be more self-directed, more organized, and more self-regulating than children engaged in more structured, supervised activities.

 Give your children the freedom to play.
 Make unstructured play time the priority over classes and lessons.
-Let your child lead and be the director of her play while you hold the space for this deep learning to occur.
+Remember that one the best benefits of homeschooling is that you can let your child lead and be the director of her play while you hold the space for this deep learning to occur.

 Natural learning comes easily from a warm and inviting space.
 Keep natural toys and materials, de-clutter, and incorporate homemade items into play-spaces to create an enriching learning environment.